 On July 20, 2015, City Council approved the

 The purpose of this policy was to provide guidelines to encourage the efficient use of natural resources, with the guiding principle to treat the waste stream as "Resource not Waste."
 This fits with the goal of City Council's Environmental Policy to minimize Lethbridge's ecological footprint.

 In 2008, a Comprehensive Waste Diversion/Waste Prevention Master Plan was completed by Sonnevera International Corp. to guide the future of waste diversion and to conserve landfill space within the City of Lethbridge.
-The plan included all sectors of waste generation, but it was recommended that the ICI sector be a priority target for waste reduction and diversion initiatives.
+The plan reviewed all sectors of waste generation, and found that businesses create almost three quarters of all waste landfilled in Lethbridge.
+The Master plan recommended that the business sector (including all non-residential) be a priority target for waste reduction and diversion initiatives.